10 Exquisite Matcha Tea Recipes to Enjoy to the Fullest

 3. Matcha Tea Cheesecake

-Matcha cheesecake is a clear example of the fusion of cultures.
-Although cheesecake originated in ancient Greece, the Japanese reinvented it using local ingredients like matcha.
-This type of dessert became popular in Tokyo cafes, where matcha began to be incorporated into all types of pastries, creating lighter and less sugary versions than typical Western cakes.
+Matcha cheesecake is a prime example of cultural fusion.
+While cheesecake originated in ancient Greece, the Japanese reinvented it using local ingredients like matcha.
+This type of dessert became popular in Tokyo cafes, where matcha began to be incorporated into all kinds of pastries, creating lighter and less sugary versions than typical Western cheesecakes.

 Ingredients :